jaredevans/inv_tracking/README.md

 # Track Inventory
 Proof of concept Flask-based inventory tracking - For reference only, not for production use.

-With row filtering and wildcard search.
+With the trifecta of column sorting, row filtering and wildcard search.

 <img src="https://i.imgur.com/KV6V8ok.png" width=700 height=300>